fhunleth/embedded-elixir/content/post/2019-01-18-nerves-at-home-desk-controller.md

 It was a bit overwelming and confusing.
 There were hundreds of messages for just simple movements and I was having trouble finding a pattern.
-I ended up pinging the always helpful folks in the [nerves slack channel](https://elixir-lang.slack.com/messages/C0AB4A879/) which ultimately advised me to get a logic analyzer to look at the messages (the [Saleae](https://www.saleae.com) one).
+I ended up pinging the always helpful folks in the [Nerves slack channel](https://elixir-lang.slack.com/messages/C0AB4A879/) which ultimately advised me to get a logic analyzer to look at the messages (the [Nerves Forum](https://elixirforum.com/c/nerves-forum) is also a great place to get help).
+Specifically, I got the one from [Saleae](https://www.saleae.com).
 Once that was wired up, I still got the same binary messages, in groups of 4 bytes.

 ```
 1, 1, 0, 253